Petar Matić Dule: Biography

-After the liberation of Belgrade in November 1944, he was sent to study in the Soviet Union, where in 1945 he graduated from the Higher Military Academy "Voroshilov".
+After the liberation of Belgrade in November 1944, he was sent to study in the Soviet Union, where in 1945 he graduated from the K. Е. Voroshilov Higher Military Academy.
 After finishing school and returning to the liberated Yugoslavia, he graduated from the JNA Higher Military Academy in 1954.
 He performed various responsible duties in the Yugoslav People's Army (JNA) - he was the commander of the 51st Vojvodina and 4th Krajina Divisions, Chief of Staff of the Corps and Chief of Staff in the General Staff, Chief of the JNA War School, First Deputy Chief of Staff of the JNA, Assistant Federal Secretary for National Defense of the SFRY and Undersecretary in the Federal Secretariat for National Defense (SSNO).
 Later on, he was the president of the Commission for National Defense and Social Self-Defense (ONO and DSZ) under the Presidency of the Central Committee of the League of Communists of Yugoslavia.
 He retired on 31 December 1980, as a JNA lieutenant general.

-For a member of the Central Committee of the League of Communists of Yugoslavia, he was elected by the 8th Congress of the CPY.
+Matić was elected a member of the Central Committee of the 8th Congress of the League of Communists of Yugoslavia.
 He was also a member of the Plenipotentiary of the Central Committee of the Communist Party of Yugoslavia for the Yugoslav People's Army.
-He was elected a People's Deputy of the Assembly of the FR of Serbia and the Federal Assembly of the SFRY, in several convocations.
-From 1982 to 1986 he was a member of the Presidency of the Central Committee of the CPY.
-In the spring of 1988, he was elected president of the Federal Board of SUBNOR Yugoslavia, and in October of the same year he was removed due to a conflict with the leadership of the Federal Republic of Serbia.
-He later resigned from the membership in the Central Committee of the League of Communists of Yugoslavia.
+He was elected a People's Deputy of the Assembly of Serbia and the Federal Assembly in several convocations.
+From 1982 to 1986, he was a member of the Presidency of the Central Committee of the CPY.
+In the spring of 1988, he was elected president of the Federal Board of SUBNOR (vetarns' union), and in October of the same year he was removed due to a conflict with the leadership of the Socialist Republic of Serbia.
+He later resigned from the membership in the Central Committee.

-He is the holder of the Commemorative Medal of the Partisans of 1941 and other Yugoslav decorations, including the Order of the Yugoslav Star with a Ribbon, the Order of the War Banner, the Orders of Merit for the People with a Golden Star, another with Silver Rays, the Order of Brotherhood and Unity with a Golden Wreath, the Order of the People's Army with a Laurel Wreath, another with a Gold Star, the Order of Military Merits with Great Star, the Order of the Partisan Star with a Silver Wreath, and two Orders of Bravery.
+He was the holder of the Commemorative Medal of the Partisans of 1941 and other Yugoslav decorations, including the Order of the Yugoslav Star with a Ribbon, the Order of the War Banner, the Orders of Merit for the People with a Golden Star, another with Silver Rays, the Order of Brotherhood and Unity with a Golden Wreath, the Order of the People's Army with a Laurel Wreath, another with a Gold Star, the Order of Military Merits with Great Star, the Order of the Partisan Star with a Silver Wreath, and two Orders of Bravery.
 He was awarded the Order of the People's Hero on 20 December 1951.